+When a concern thread is raised on CEDAR it may not initially start off as a support plan, but rather a record of an issue that has been raised.
+It becomes a support plan when it is colour coded either yellow, orange or red in accordance with our Student Behaviour Policy (this can be viewed on our Policies page) .
 At the start of a support plan, students agree targets and teachers ensure that they are aware of the support on offer to help them improve.
 A review date is set when they will look at progress made and agree the next steps.
 Students and teachers/tutors have the opportunity to update targets online, as they are achieved.

-What is a red support plan?
+What is a Red Support Plan?

-It is important to note that a Guidance Manager will only offer a final contract in exceptional circumstances, in consultation with the Head of Department, Head of Faculty and subject teachers.
+It is important to note that a Guidance Manager will only offer a sustainable study / final contract in exceptional circumstances, in consultation with the Head of Department, Head of Faculty and subject teachers.
 Any further failure to meet targets and expectations will result in withdrawal.